Matthew Williamson: Home and lifestyle

+In 2023, Williamson designed the Design Kitchen, a dining space located at the Design Museum in Kensington, London.
+For this project, he worked closely with UK-based artisans to create a green lounge filled with soft leather furnishings which contrast the building’s otherwise minimalist, industrial aesthetic.

+Also in 2023, Williamson collaborated with luxury British footwear and accessories brand, Kurt Geiger, to launch a limited-edition summer collection.
+This curation of beachwear and furnishings included handbags, deck chairs, shoes, swimwear, and jewellery in a range of bespoke prints created by Williamson.

+Other activities

+In 2010, Williamson made a guest appearance on season 7 of Project Runway.
+The episode aired on 28 January 2010.

 In 2019, Williamson was the guest judge on episode 1 of the first series of Interior Design Masters, which aired on 14 August 2019 on BBC Two.
 He returned in the eighth week to help judge the final, alongside fellow guest judge Naomi Cleaver.
 Matthew is a continuing guest judge on the competition series, offering advice and appraisal to designers looking for their big break.
 Matthew will be returning to judge season 4 which airs in spring 2023.